hibara/AttacheCase4/README.md

-# AttachéCase#3
+# AttachéCase4

-File encryption software for Windows XP/Vista/7/8/10.
+File encryption software for Windows 10.

 ![main icon & main form](./image/readme/main-icon-and-main-form.png)

-１． Support from Microsoft have been terminated, but the application can execute even on Windows XP.
-２． To run this application that requires [.NET Framework 4.0 Full](https://www.microsoft.com/en-US/download/details.aspx?id=17718), but installer download the .NET Framework 4.0 full automatically if it doesn't exist in your PC.

 ## Summary

-AttachéCase#3 is focusing on using daily, simplicity and simple operability of appearance, is a powerful file / folder encryption software that uses a cryptographic algorithm of the world standard ( AES - Advanced Encryption Standard ).
+AttachéCase4 is focusing on using daily, simplicity and simple operability of appearance, is a powerful file / folder encryption software that uses a cryptographic algorithm of the world standard ( AES - Advanced Encryption Standard ).

+* Windows10 / NET Framework 4.5 later

 ## Download & Installing